TromboneScott/Oscars/README.txt

 From the new year folder run the batch: oscars.bat Ballot (or ./oscars.sh -b)
 Leave it running so it can continuosly download the ballots as they're entered

-Proofread the header on the website
-1. Verify the year in the banner title (20xx OSCARS)
-2. Verify that images for the Best Picture nominees show up in the banner

 Check the ballots as they come in and fix any names where they didn't capitalize properly
 1. Fix names direclty in the Google Sheet that the Google Form is using to collect the data